experientials/ziloo/Hardware/919-smiley/919-MODULE.md

 The board can be powered by 3V+ via a directly attached battery, or a pin on back GPIO header, which is down regulated.
 The self power input will power the Motion Engine and camera sensors with 1.8V.
-This can be used to run the board in an always on mode that records movement while disconnected.
+This can be used to run the board in an always on mode that records movement while disconnected from the power module.
-The SELF_PWR input will be used to supply VCC_RTC.
+The SELF_PWR input will be used to supply VCC_RTC pins.

 When the Power module is connected it supplies VSOM, which powers the MotionEngine, LED Matrix driver and camera modules.
 VSOM is down regulated from around 4V to 1V8, 2V8 and 3V3.
 When connected, no power is drawn from the battery on the bridge board.